PeterS111/GPT-2-for-Byron-and-Shelley/README.md

 Sample" 111_20_06267.html" has position 111, with 20 repeated lines, generated at 60K steps checkpoint, with seed 267, etc.

 ## Code

+**"Open_AI_GPT-2_fine-tune_and_generate.ipynb"** notebook allows to fine-tune the OpenAI ("Regular") GPT-2 models and generate samples from them.
+The notebook is ready to use.
+Click on the "Open in Colab" button, and follow the instructions.
+This notebook also allows to save the fine-tuned models in Google Drive in order to return to them later.

+## Remaining code will be added shortly
+Peter S